 - Fettuccine can hold heavy sauces like cream and thick sauces like Bolognese, while linguine is thin and cannot reach these.

 - In fettuccine, it is possible to use large chunks of chicken, while tiny pieces are acceptable to make linguine.

-- Broccoli is usually served with fettuccine, but thawed, drained spinach is a better option for linguine.
+- Broccoli is usually served with fettuccine, or you can enjoy other side foods with fettuccine alfredo.
+Once thawed, drained spinach is a better option for linguine

 Follow me now to see what is more you can tackle about these two top-seeking plates of pasta in the world!

 - Basil Seeds Vs. Chia Seeds – All You Need To Know 2022

 - Bisque Vs. Soup – Look So Similar Yet So Different 2022